 The type of physical activity you get is up to you.
 One myHIVteam member advised starting slowly at first, then increasing your exercise as your stamina grows: “Walk quickly every day for 30 minutes to one hour and increase the time each day.”

 Maintaining a healthy weight while taking antiretroviral medications for HIV can be difficult.
 But it’s important to remember that even if HIV medicines contribute to weight gain, they are critical to managing your health.
-Untreated or inadequately treated HIV is a much bigger risk to your health, and you can also pass HIV to others if bodily fluids are shared.
+Untreated or inadequately treated HIV is far worse for your health, and an increased viral load from untreated HIV may mean you can give HIV to others if body fluids are shared.